VoidZephyr/SDI-Project-1/README.md

 API: https://metmuseum.github.io/
 Trello: https://trello.com/b/LBWoN1lJ/sdi-project-1

+My application will be based on this https://www.metmuseum.org/art/collection
+    It will be my own version of searching through the art studio.

 By completing this project, you will demonstrate that you are able to:

 Build a static webpage